huzeyann/ncut_pytorch/docs/coloring.md

 ## RGB cube rotation

-Human perception is not uniform on the RGB color space -- green vs. yellow is less perceptionally different than red vs. blue.
+Human perception is not uniform on the RGB color space -- green vs. yellow is less perceptually different than red vs. blue.
 Therefore, it's a good idea to rotate the RGB cube and try a different color.
+In the following example, all images has the same euclidean distance matrix, but perceptually they could tell different story.

 ```py linenums="1"
 # 9-way rotation of the rgb